 A huge amount of good practice already exists on how to best engage the public and patients with issues around uses of patient data.
 They range from distributing flyers and hosting stalls at local events, to theatre performances and stand-up comedy.

-This section is work in progress.
+This section is a work in progress.
 We want you to get in touch with your examples so they can be added here and shared more widely with the community.

 If you use patient data, acknowledge it